lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

     newWithOld   CMPCertificate, -- new pub signed with old priv newWithNew   CMPCertificate  -- new pub signed with new priv }
+-- With cmp2021 the use of CAKeyUpdAnnContent is deprecated , use -- RootCaKeyUpdateContent instead.

 CertAnnContent ::= CMPCertificate